natefinch/npf/docs/API.md

 For the singular forms of these endpoints, a 404 "metadata not found" error will be returned when this happens.

+In the `meta/any` GET bulk request, if some data requires authorization, the default behavior is to return an authorization required response.
+Clients not interested in non-public data can include a `ignore-auth=1` query so that only public information is returned.
+In this case, results requiring authorization (if any) will be omitted.

 ### Versioning

 The version of the API is indicated by an initial "vN" prefix to the path.